aws/aws-fpga/hdk/cl/examples/cl_hello_world_ref_hlx/README.md

    * Add signals needed in the simulation
    * Type `run -all` in the TCL console

-**NOTE**: *If Critical Warnings appear click OK and that the following command needs to ran two times.
-This is a known issue and will be addressed in later versions of the design.*

 <a name="impl"></a>
 ### Implementing the Design